Peer Leader applications are currently closed and will reopen in Winter 2022.

 About the Peer Leader Role: Peer Leaders should represent the best interest of Cal Poly and the Center for Leadership and it is our hope that the Peer Leader team will represent a wide spectrum of majors, activities, interests, backgrounds, and have a variety of University experiences.
-The Center for Leadership believes that we all have the capacity to be leaders and thinks expansively about the concept of leadership – holding positional leadership previous to or during your Peer Leader role is in no way a requirement for this position.
-Peer Leaders are expected to dedicate between 6 – 10 hours per week (varies based on the team you are on within the peer leader team) to the Center.
+The Center for Leadership believes that we all have the capacity to be leaders and think expansively about the concept of leadership – holding positional leadership previous to or during your Peer Leader role is in no way a requirement for this position.
+Peer Leaders are paid and expected to dedicate 5 hours per week (varies based on the team you are on within the peer leader team) to the Center.

 Applicants for Peer Leader roles should: